thenexthub/Codira/docs/archive/PatternMatching.rst

 render the feature worthless.

 Syntactically, braces and the choice of case keywords are all bound together.
 The thinking goes as follows.
-In Swift, statement scopes are always grouped by braces.
+In Codira, statement scopes are always grouped by braces.
 It's natural to group the cases with braces as well.
 Doing both lets us avoid a 'case' keyword, but otherwise it leads to ugly style, because either the last case ends in two braces on the same line or cases have